Number of Supplemental Security Income Claims Higher Than Ever Before

 $

 The Supplemental Security Income Lawyers with Newlin Disability point to data that indicates in 1974, when the SSI program was first launched, the total number of disabled children receiving benefits was approximately 71,000.
-By 2011 though, roughly 1.3 million disabled children were receiving benefits, costing taxpayers around $9.3 Billion annually.
+By 2011, though, roughly 1.3 million disabled children were receiving benefits, costing taxpayers around $9.3 Billion annually.

-The law firm’s team of attorneys explain the shortage of funding these issues are creating could complicate the approval process for new claimants and encourage those considering applying for benefits to discuss their case with a reputable attorney immediately.
+The law firm’s team of attorneys explains the shortage of funding these issues are creating could complicate the approval process for new claimants and encourage those considering applying for benefits to discuss their case with a reputable attorney immediately.

 Free Case Evaluation